manuscriptmastr/unpaginated/README.md

 // While this requires an extra call, it is drastically faster.
 ```

-The following utilities are included to help `fetchAll()` speak the language of your fetchers:
+The following utilities are included to help `fetchAll()` speak the language of your API:
   - `page(pageNum, zeroIndex = false)`
   - `offset(pageNum, limit, zeroIndex = true)`